bycarlosgamez/100hour-project/README.md

 - Fork and clone the repository to your local computer.
 - Add and store .env file in the config folder
-- .env must have: PORT = portOfChoice and DB_STRING = yourMongoString
+- .env must have:
+  PORT = portOfChoice,
+  DB_STRING = yourMongoString,
+  CLOUDINARY_CLOUD_NAME=YourName,
+  CLOUDINARY_KEY=YourKey,
+  CLOUDINARY_SECRET=YourSecret,
+  CLOUDINARY_URL=YourUrl
 - npm install in the root folder. installs the required dependencies.
 - npm start in the root folder.
 This starts the front-end and back-end in one terminal.

+## Optimizations

+This is an ongoing project and some optimizations include:

+- Add a projects page to divide ticket based on different projects.
+- Created a dashboard page per user.
+- Refactor frontend to use React.
+- Install tailwind using cli or postcss insted of cdn (wih was used as playground for development purposes only)